 She looked disappointed but didn’t push him.
 “When do you think it will be done?”

 “Six months, maybe a little longer.”
-Dan started turning off the work lights and wrapping up the extension cords.
-He hoped she would get the hint and head home.
+Dan started to turn off the work lights and wrap the extension cords.
+He hoped she would take the hint and head home.

 “What are you going to do when it’s all done?”

 Burn it down and leave this hell, he thought to himself, but out loud he said, “I’m sure I’ll think of something.
 Jimmy said they could always use help in the spring and summer.
 Maybe I’ll just do that.”

 Stacy smiled wistfully.
 “Kind of reminds me of your dad working for James.”

 “Yeah, I guess.”
 He hadn’t realized he was following his father’s path until she mentioned it.
 Not quite though.
 His father had a wife and a son.
 He had nothing.

 “Is that what you want to do?
 Would it make you happy?”